gotin23/generator-css/README.md

    git clone https://github.com/votre-utilisateur/css-generator.git
 Navigate to the project directory:

-bash
-Copy code
 cd css-generator
 Install the dependencies:

-bash
-Copy code
 npm install
 Run the application:

-bash
-Copy code
 npm start
 The application will start in your default browser at http://localhost:3000.

 Usage
 Once the application is running, you can use the interface to generate CSS lines for styling.
 The live preview will display the effects of the CSS changes in real-time.

-Contributing
-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch.
-Make your changes.
-Commit your changes.
-Push to the branch.
-Open a pull request.
-Please ensure that your pull request adheres to the Contributor Covenant.
-Your contributions will be appreciated!

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-If you have any questions or feedback, feel free to reach out at your-email@example.com.
+If you have any questions or feedback, feel free to reach out at linkdu06@hotmail.com.